 Continuing Care in early recovery is vital with the first ninety days being the most critical.
 More than 65% of those suffering from substance use disorder will relapse within the first year after treatment.
 The odds are daunting.
 The goal of a recovery coach is to be actively involved in the life of a recovering person in order to prevent a relapse and give her clients the best possible chance at long-term recovery.

 WHO WILL YOU BE ONCE YOU ARE FREE FROM ADDICTION?

 Many of us end a painful addictive process only to discover that we have no identity outside of it.
 Likewise in times of transition (divorce, retirement, moving) we often re-evaluate our place in the world.
-The stories we tell ourselves about who we are create much of our reality.
+The stories we tell ourselves about who we are create much of our reality and our identity.
 Becoming aware of those stories is the first step toward taking back your life.
 Coaching empowers you to move forward with a vision of the person you are meant to be and actionable goals to create a life worth living.